 List of residential schools adminstered by the Anglican Church of Canada, with the location and lifespan of each school and its authorized enrolment.
 Links are provided with information on each school.

-The 2017 Annual Report includes information on funded projects supported by Giving with Grace.
-A message from Archbishop and Primate Fred Hiltz precedes the report.
+The 2018 Annual Report includes information on funded projects supported by Giving with Grace.

 Biographical information on National Indigenous Anglican Bishop Mark MacDonald, including a list of his published works.

 Revised text of the Waterloo Declaration and official commentary, as approved by the Joint Working Group on Nov.
 13, 2000